ocastroa/GuessWordPubNub/README.md

 ## Quick Start

 1) First things first, sign up for a free PubNub [account](https://dashboard.pubnub.com/signup).
 Once you do so, go to your developer portal to get your Publish/Subscribe keys.
 You can get the keys from the Demo Project App, or you can create a new app for this project and get the keys from that app.
     - Enable channel presence in your account [dashboard](https://admin.pubnub.com/#/user/) for the app you are using.
 Presence allows for detection of users in the channel.
-In this case, game starts when there are two player's in the channel and game ends if a player leaves before the game is over.
+In this case, the game starts when there are two player's in the channel and the game ends if a player leaves before the game is over.

 2) To set up ChatEngine, you will need to use different Publish/Subscribe keys from the keys used for the game.
 You can get your free pre-configured keys [here](https://www.pubnub.com/tutorials/chatengine/).
 Since the game uses two separate chat boxes (one for messaging and the other for guessing the word), you will need to reload the page(or [click here](https://www.pubnub.com/tutorials/chatengine/)) to get different keys for the ChatEngine.